department-of-veterans-affairs/vagov-content/pages/careers-employment/education-and-career-counseling.md

 <div class="va-introtext">

-If you’re leaving active service soon, find out how to get free educational and career counseling (also called Chapter 36).
+If you’re leaving active service soon, find out how to get free Educational and Career Counseling (also called Chapter 36).

 </div>